-Organization of the course
+Organization of the course:

-The elective is coordinated by a team of supervisors in order to ensure coherence from the introductory course to the project defense. - Monday :
+The elective is coordinated by a team of supervisors in order to ensure coherence from the introductory course to the project defense.

+- Monday :

 o Morning: Introduction and presentation of the week's issues, mediation tools o Afternoon: Project exchange, meeting between researchers and students, led by the supervisors of the elective.
-Choice of topics and media o Morning: Conference and discussion with a major witness o Afternoon: Beginning of the work in project mode, with coaching by the supervisors and intervention of a media expert o CHALLENGE: My Project in 180 seconds o Morning: Conference and discussion with a major witness o Afternoon: Project mode work coached by the supervisors and intervention of an expert
+Choice of topics and media o Beginning of the work in project mode, with coaching by the supervisors and intervention of a media expert o Morning: Conference and discussion with great witnesses